Decatur Wrongful Death Attorney

 • Walk you through your role as the administrator of the deceased’s estate.

-• File and handle all insurance related paperwork in order to recover the maximum amount possible.
+• File and handle all insurance-related paperwork to recover the maximum amount possible.

-• File any and all court papers including filing the lawsuit, depositions, discovery, motions and trial.
+• File any court papers, including the lawsuit, depositions, discovery, motions, and trial.

 • Try your case to a jury verdict if necessary.